intersel/Blapy/README.md

 #UPI Blocks
 UPI Application blocks are the parts where you would like the content to be updated from external contents by UPI application.

-A UPI block may be any html tag where you have set UPI attributes that defines the behaviour as UPI blocks.
+A UPI block may be any html element where you have set UPI attributes that defines the behaviour as UPI blocks.

+These attributes are analysed from the external UPI block in order to know how the updating process should be applied on the current block.

 To define a UPI Block, you need to use the following attributes: